inclusive-teams/the-inclusive-team-tests/README.md

 >Of course, these are not the only factors that determine success or failure: in particular, if you have a great software team working on a product that nobody wants, well, people aren't going to want it.
 And it's possible to imagine a team of "gunslingers" that doesn't do any of this stuff that still manages to produce incredible software that changes the world.
 But, all else being equal, if you get these 12 things right, you'll have a disciplined team that can consistently deliver.

-This is a wonderful concept and the test has become a widely accepted metric for the software industry.
-A number of companies now advertise their "Joel Test Score" during recruitment and many of the topics that the test covers are discussed on a regular basis (where as previously they were often ignored).
+This is a wonderful concept and the test has become a widely accepted "grassoots" metric for the software industry.
+A number of companies now advertise their "Joel Test Score" during recruitment and many of the topics that the test covers are discussed on a regular basis (whereas previously they were often ignored).

 The Joel Test has definitely raised the bar of expectations.
-Though it's an imperfect and sloppy test, it has been effective in improving the overall quality of companies by stating in simple terms the expectations and values that make a great software team.
+Although it's an imperfect and sloppy test, it has been effective in improving the overall quality of companies by stating in simple terms the expectations and values that make a great software team.

 ## Measuring Inclusiveness and Disadvantagement